pret/pokered/README.md

 Accessing Regional variants
 ====
-Adding regional variants was difficult; we hit the exact cap by cutting their pre-evolutions.
+Adding regional variants was difficult; we hit the exact Pokemon cap by cutting their pre-evolutions.
 However, we managed to implement them quite nicely!
-Given many of these evolve via stones, we've given them their pre-evolution's learnsets to ensure they remain functional.

 Much like in Let's Go Pikachu and Let's Go Eevee, traders are available who will trade you a regional variant in exchange for a Kantonian one.
 This goes as follows:
 - Viridian City: Raticate